sman-dk/hamsterPrinter/README.md

 # Social Media Hamster Printer
-*OBS This is still in early development stages.
-Wait a few days/weeks and check back in to see if this message has been removed :-)*
+*OBS Facebook and Instagram support is still missing - but Twitter and weather forecast is implemented*

 Prints messages from social media (Facebook, Twitter etc.) and other sources on a POS/receipt printer